Compassion Worksheet

 What is compassion?

-Compassion is a profound, empathetic response that we feel when we see others in distress, and it drives us to help alleviate their suffering.
+Compassion is a profound, empathetic response to seeing others in distress.
+It drives us to help alleviate their suffering.
 This emotion is more intense and engaging than mere sympathy.
 It's a fundamental part of being human, deeply rooted in our nature.
 Compassion arises from our ability to empathize and connect with others, a trait essential for building and maintaining social bonds.

 Printable Compassion Worksheet